BloomTech-Labs/mydish-be/README.md

 In order for the app to function correctly, the user must set up their own environment variables.

-create a .env file that includes the following:
+create a `.env` file that includes the following:

     *  PORT - local port for development
     *  NODE_ENV - set to "development" until ready for "production"
-    *  DB_NAME - set this to the name of your local development database
+    *  DB_NAME - set to the name of your local development database
-    *  DB_USERNAME - set this to the name of your local development database username, in production this is set in heroku settings.
+    *  DB_USERNAME - set to the name of your local development database username, in production this is set in heroku settings
-    *  DB_PASSWORD - set this to the name of your local development database password, in production this is set in heroku settings.
+    *  DB_PASSWORD - set to the name of your local development database password, in production this is set in heroku settings
     *  DATABASE_URL - set to your localhost and port number in development and deployment URL in production

 # Contributing